andrewpfunk/serverless-tutorial/README.md

 module.exports = { handler }
 ~~~

-- Click Commit changes

-At the top of this serverless function, the database credentials are loaded from the environment variables.
-A connection to the database is then established.
-When this serverless function is called, it will update the database with the body of the message.
+Most of this function is identical to the contents of loadTodos.js.
+But instead of loading todos from the database, when this function is called it will update the database with the current value of todos.
 The key part of the function is this line:

 ~~~
 const result = await collection.upsert('todos', event.body)